These small but mighty cameras take a no-frills approach to home security.

 Pro Tip: Wyze keeps their inventory relatively small, with only a few cameras to choose from.
 If you’re partial to more selection, check out our review of Lorex cameras.
 We think Lorex could be a great alternative, although equipment can get pricey.
 Their HD indoor cam, for $49.99, has a tougher build than Wyze, too.

-Now, let’s dive deeper into Wyze Cam and Wyze Cam Pan.
+Now, let’s dive deeper into Wyze Cam V3, the Wyze Cam V3 Pro, and Wyze Cam Pan.

 The first- and second-generation Wyze Cams, originally priced at $19.99, are no longer available.
 The upgraded Wyze Cam V3 rolled out in 2021 and carried over many of my favorite aspects of the original, plus some neat extras like person and pet detection.
-But here’s the kicker: at $31.98, V3 costs almost $12 more than the original.
+But here’s the kicker: at $35.98, V3 costs a little more than double the original.

 With this camera, I got fair-to-good video quality (watch my video below), two-way audio, person and pet detection, motion zones, infrared night vision, and even a free cloud storage plan.
 And like the Wyze Cam Pan, which I’ll cover in just a moment, Wyze Cam V3 comes with a micro-SD card slot, freeing you from monthly fees or service agreements.